ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

   <p>You should try this</p>
 </alert>
 ```
-But as we've learned, it's best-practice to prefix, so that really should be:
+But as we've learned it's best-practice to prefix, so that really should be:
 ```html
 <s-alert type="success" autodismiss="10">
   <p>You should try this</p>